sacagroup/sacagroup.github.io/_pages/joiningus.md

 # Interested in Joining SACA?
 Before contacting me, please read the following.

 We are always looking for self-motivated, hard-working and creative students who can reshape the future of hardware architectures.
+One thing to keep in mind is that NC State is constantly ranked among the top universities in the nation for computer architecture and high-performance computing, which makes our program highly-selective and competitive.
+For instance, the <b> CSRankings.org </b> provides a metric-based ranking based on publications in top venues, where NC State stands as  <b> #1 </b> in USA for the area of high-performance computing and  <b>#12</b> in computer architecture for the last 5 years as of December 2020.

 <b> GPA, TOEFL and GRE Requirements </b>
 I don't manage the admission process at NC State.
 I can only suggest if your application and scores are competitive.
 Check the department website for requirements.